demaceo/demaceo/README.md

 ---

-🔍 **Fun Fact:** When I’m not coding, you’ll probably find me diving into a D&D campaign or video game, hiking the Rockies with my dog, or geeking out over something I just learned that day! 🐙 🎲
+🔍 **Fun Fact:** When I’m not coding, you’ll probably find me hiking the Rockies with my dog, gaming, or geeking out over something I just learned that day!